Mixing In Ejector CFD: A Fluent Guide to Supersonic Flow Fields

 - Reference [1]: Little, Adrienne B., Yann Bartosiewicz, and Srinivas Garimella.
 “Visualization and validation of ejector flow field with computational and first-principles analysis.”
 Journal of Fluids Engineering5 (2015): 051107.

-Figure 3: Velocity contour showing the formation of high-speed primary jet
+Figure 3: Velocity contour from the Mixing Fluent simulation, clearly showing the high-speed primary jet and the surrounding mixing layer.

 We pride ourselves on presenting unique products at CFDLAND.
 We stand out for our scientific rigor and validity.
 Our products are not based on guesswork or theoretical assumptions like many others.
 Instead, most of our products are validated using experimental or numerical data from valued scientific journals.
 Even if direct validation isn’t possible, we build our models and assumptions on the latest research, typically using reference articles to approximate reality.